berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 ## UI/UX changes

+### Overal redesign

+A brand new logo, by unskewing the Windows 10 logo to a square format, gets my eyes a little watery; Is this the real life?
+Is this just fantasy?
+It certainly looks more contemporary and elegant to me.

+Shiny news icons, rounded corners, thin sliders and new animations are part of the design overhaul.

+The OOBE also sports a new look.
+Not that is that important in a VDI world, `unattended.xml` and Autopilot are our friends.
+Most likely the ADK and unattend.xml will not change that much.
+### Taskbar / Start menu

 The most prominent change to the user interface is the taskbar/start menu.
 This is now "Maccyfied" into the center of the screen.

 For altering the taskbar settings you need to activate the Windows installation, see section "Windows 11 Activation" below.